ImmigraTrust Law

 ❌ Might not be ready for marriage

 Ultimately, you have to consider all the factors and decide what is best for you.
 Remember, that the immigration process is one factor in your decision, albeit a major one.
-You also have to evaluate what is best for you considering your personal life such as goals, location, finances, and your relationship.
+You also must evaluate what is best for you considering your personal life such as goals, location, finances, and your relationship.
 If you are not sure that you want to get married yet, then do not rush through getting married.
 If you know you have found the one and are ready, then get married and start the green card process ASAP.
-If your main goal is to find the fastest visa process, then typically the fiancé visa is the fastest way for you and your partner / significant other to be together (some exceptions apply if your fiancé is from a Muslim ban country).
+If your main goal is to find the fastest visa process, then typically the fiancé visa is the fastest way, unless your fiancé is from a Middle Eastern country such as Iran, which then both processes have about the same timeline.
 If cost is the most important factor for you, you can save significantly by applying for a marriage green card, instead of doing the two separate processes for the fiancé visa.

 DISCLAIMER: This article is for general information purposes only.
 It is not intended and does not constitute legal advice.
 This article does not create an attorney/client relationship and does not provide an attorney/client privilege.
 For legal advice about your specific case, please contact an attorney.